icpc/ccs-specs/Contest_Control_System_Requirements.md

 * `accounts.json` with the following fields: `id`, `username`, `type`, `ip`, `team_id` and `password`.

+Note that for the files supporting YAML according to the [Contest Archive](contest_archive_format) (i.e. `contest.yaml`, `problems.yaml` and `accounts.yaml`) the CCS must also be able to import those YAML files instead of the JSON version.

 ### Clock Synchronization

 The CCS must be able to synchronize its clock to an NTP server provided